apache/solr/solr/example/films/README.md

      - Before making the queries, we define an example target vector, simulating a person that watched 3 movies: _Finding Nemo_, _Bee Movie_, and _Harry Potter and the Chamber of Secrets_.
-       We get the 3 vectors of each movie, ten calculate the resulting average vector, which will be used as input vector for all the following example queries.
+       We get the 3 vectors of each movie, then calculate the resulting average vector, which will be used as input vector for all the following example queries.

      ```